 Where our fees are calculated on an hourly basis, the hourly rates are set out in our engagement letter.
 The differences in those rates reflect the experience and specialisation of our professional staff.
 Time spent is recorded in 6 minute units, with time rounded up to the next unit of 6 minutes.

 2.3 Office Services Charge and Disbursements:

-It is very likely that in undertaking your work we will incur costs such as office equipment rental, copying/printing, telephone/tolls/faxes, postage, stationery and library resources.
-We incorporate an office service charge into our charges to you at the rate of 7% of the fee amount being a percentage which historically reflects the average cost to us.
+It is very likely that in undertaking your work we will incur costs such as copying/printing, postage, courier, stationery and library resources.

 Other larger expenses such as search, registration and Court fees are disbursements.
 Disbursements are amounts charged to us by third parties for services provided on our clients’ behalf.
 These charges are then shown in our invoice to the appropriate client.
 Some disbursements (land title searching and registration) are paid to Le Pine Search Limited, a company in which the partners of Le Pine & Co have an interest.
 These disbursements include the particular fee charged by the registry on the relevant transaction plus a contribution to annual licence costs and a fee component to Le Pine Search Limited with the intention of maintaining charges in line with third party providers of these services.
 We are happy to provide a schedule of current Le Pine Search Limited charges upon request.